lovchenkov/earley-algorithm/README.md

 * **Run program with your data**

-Type `./earley-algorithm` and then enter your data in following format:
+Type `./earley-algorithm (optional flag -v to see logs)` and then enter your data in following format:
 ```
 <number of nonterminals> <number of terminals> <number of rules>
 <nonterminals>